Skip to main content

 Transit Signal Priority

-TSP is installed at 163 intersections, with many more planned.
+TSP has been installed at 163 intersections, with many more planned.
 In the next few years TSP will be added to most intersections on the METRO B and E lines, and at select intersections on Route 63.

 Looking ahead, Metro Transit will explore “hardware lite” TSP systems that use internet communication between the bus driver, a cloud-based server, and traffic signals to generate and send requests for priority.
 These promise to provide greater flexibility and faster deployment.